Last Updated on December 24, 2023 by Pamela MacNaughtan

-If you’re searching for day trips from Québec City to help fill out your travel itinerary, then we have ten suggestions for you that will take your breath away!
+If you’re searching for day trips from Quebec City to help fill out your travel itinerary, then I have ten suggestions for you that will take your breath away!

-It’s true, we are head-over-heels in love with Québec City, but we are also equally obsessed with the surrounded regions.
-From the islands to the lakes and rivers, mountains, and charming small towns, Québec, the province, has a lot to offer.
+It’s true, I am head-over-heels in love with Quebec City, but we are also equally obsessed with the surrounded regions.
+From the islands to the lakes and rivers, mountains and charming small towns, Quebec, the province, has a lot to offer.

 Continue your journey at Hôtel-Musée Premières Nations, and explore their fascinating museum on the history of the Huron-Wendat people.
 Top off your visit with Myths & Legends, a traditional storytelling experience inside the National Longhouse Ekionkiestha.